santiago-gilz/aws-sqs-ws/README.md

 # aws-sqs-ws
-A short workshop about AWS SQS
+A short workshop about AWS SQS in NodeJS